electron-utils/electron-ipc-plus/README.md

 });
 ```

-The only problem is 'did-navigate' will be triggerred the at the first time we open the window.
-Currently
+The problem is 'did-navigate' will be triggerred at the first time we open the window and I disable the above solution and leave this to user.
-the best way to solve it is wrapping your own reload function, and manually close all sessions in that wrapped function.
+Currently the best way to solve it is wrapping your own reload function, and manually close all sessions in that wrapped function.

 ## API